Kwpolska/ansible-nginx-uwsgi/README.md

 Standard Ansible Playbooks procedure.
 [Install Ansible](https://docs.ansible.com/ansible/intro_installation.html), edit the applicable configuration in `group_vars`, put hostnames in `hosts` (the first line is `[nginx-uwsgi]` and the following lines are `hostnames`; default is to install on localhost) and run:

     $ ansible-playbook nginx-uwsgi.yml -i hosts

+To understand what the Playbook does, make sure to read the [pyweb tutorial][].

 Configuration
 -------------